With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

 Add the LM7805 voltage regulator to the board in the spot labeled 7805.
 The metal plate on the back of the regulator should be on the side opposite ...

 Solder the red wire from the 9V connector to the terminal on the board labeled 9V.
 Solder the black wire to the terminals labeled GND.

 I added a test LED to the board of this example to demonstrate it is working.
-I suggest that you don't do this if you don't have to and only add the ...
+I suggest that you don't do this if you don't have to ...

 Plug in a 9V battery and it should be good to go.

 Once it is built, programmed and powered up, the rest is kind of up to you.
 This one blinks.
 However, you can make it do whatever you want.